 If the participant has given a response that indicates misperception of the picture, she or he is supplied with the semantic cue, which is printed in brackets under the response line for each item.
 The participant is allowed up to 20 seconds to name the picture after the stimulus cue is given.
 If the item is named correctly within that time, check the column "correct with semantic cue".
 Otherwise check "incorrect with semantic cue" and again record the response verbatim.
 The semantic cue is presented only when the participant's response reflects misperception.
 If the response following the stimulus cue is incorrect, move on to the phonemic cue.
 The phonemic cue is also given after every failure to respond or after any incorrect response.
 Provide the first sound in the name of the item (indicated on the test form in bold).
 If the participant succeeds with a phonemic cue, place a check mark in the column "correct with phonemic cue."
-If the participant fails, place a check mark in the column "incorrect with phonemic cue."
 The number correct following phonemic cues is of clinical interest but is not included in the total score.